 What is Hemp Oil?

-Hemp oil refers to full-spectrum oil from hemp seed oil or the cannabis sativa plant.
-CBD oil and hemp oil are not the same.
-Hemp oil comes from the seeds of the hemp plant.
+Hemp oil refers to full-spectrum oil from hemp seed oil or the cannabis Sativa plant.
+Hemp and CBD oil are not the same.
+This oil comes from the seeds of the hemp plant.
 On the other hand, CBD oil comes from the flowers, stalks, and leaves of the hemp plant.

 Even though hemp oil comes from the small seeds of the hemp plant, it has lots of benefits.
-The seeds contain compounds which have a great profile list of nutrients.
+The seeds contain compounds that have a great profile list of nutrients.
 In addition to that, they also have fatty acids plus other bioactive compounds that are useful.
-The benefits of hemp oil include:
+The benefits are given below:

 This is an effective natural pain reliever.
 Clinical studies show that hemp oil can significantly reduce pain from inflammation.
 Numerous consumer reviews show that this oil is more effective than prescription or over-the-counter medications.